Edited by: Keri Stooksbury

-For those already on the islands, it is possible to use Flying Club points to island-hop!
+For those already on the islands, it is possible to use Virgin Points to island-hop!

 These are among the most expensive business class tickets, and using 22,500 points plus $5.60 can get you 6 hours in fully lie-flat business class.
 This is a great opportunity, especially considering the cash price of these tickets.

 Hot Tip: Be sure to double-check whether you’re getting a lie-flat seat before you book your flight!

 NOTE:Necker Island redemptions using Virgin Points are currently suspended as the resort works through a backlog of COVID-19 cancellations.
 We are hopeful that Virgin Atlantic redemption stays will return soon.